prismv/DB48X-on-DM42/doc/calc-help/constants.md

 ### Tpl constant

-The Planck time.
+Planck time unit.
 As an attempt to devise a universal and natural units system, the Planck units are combinations of basic universal constants.
 It is the shortest time interval that can be measured and it is fundamental in the study of the universe beginning.
 It is the time required for light